 Cafe-style coffee at home

-Do you want to learn about how to make a coffee at home? let me show you how step-by-step.
+Do you want to learn how to make coffee at home? let me show you how step-by-step.

 There's something luxurious about sipping on a perfect cup of coffee - especially when you've made it yourself.